coq/coq/README.md

   - Obtaining existing values from memory
   - Composing values
   - Verifying types
-  - Leveraging type inference
-  - Leveraging coercion
   - Using these terms in commands
   - Using these terms in tactics
+  - Automatic proofs without tactics using type classes and canonical structures

   compilation and loading must be performed as for `tuto0`.